PaulMKohler/AdventureSandbox/AdventurePlayground/MyCharacters/README.md

 ------------

 If we need to scale around a non-median point we can move the cursor and then select to pivot around that.
 That widget is at the top of the editor.

+In the shading editor the same object can have different materials kept in slots.

+You can assign faces a material in edit mode.